JuliaReach/LazySets.jl/docs/src/index.md

 This table shows the runtime and memory consumption for different error tolerances, and the results are shown in three plots of above, from left to right.
-When passing to a smaller tolerance, the corners connecting edges are more "rounded", and naturally, for increasing accuracy it becomes more expensive computationally, since more support vectors have to be evaluated.
+When passing to a smaller tolerance, the corners connecting edges are more "rounded", at the expense of computational resources, since more support vectors have to be evaluated.

 ## Features